EasyG0ing1/GraalVM_Headless_Native_Image_Template/docs/WindowsBuildEnvironment.md

 * GraalVM with Java version 25 and you can download it [here](https://www.graalvm.org/downloads/#) Chose Java 25 and your Windows version then Download.
 * Apache Maven which you can [download here](https://dlcdn.apache.org/maven/maven-4/4.0.0-rc-3/binaries/apache-maven-4.0.0-rc-3-bin.zip).
-Get the Binary zip archive under
   Link for version `4.0.0-rc-3`.
 * Visual Studio Build Tools (install steps below)